oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 > that a “Service Template” is merely a TOSCA document and so could just
 > have type definitions within it.

-.
+A deployed service is an instance of a service template.
 More precisely, the instance is created by instantiating the Service Template of its TOSCA file by running workflows that are most often automatically created by the orchestrator and that invoke the interface operations of the Node Types or the Node